sromelrey/task-master/TICKETS.md

     - Prevents re-running filter/sort logic on every render when inputs haven’t changed.

   - **`useCallback`**
-    - Used for handlers like `handleAddTask`, `handleUpdateTask`, `handleDeleteTask`, and `handleDragEnd` that are passed down to child components.
+    - Used for handlers like `handleDragEnd` and `handleEditTask` that are passed down to child components.
     - Keeps function references stable, which works well with `React.memo` in children.

   - Passes memoized data and callbacks down to `TaskColumn` and `TaskCard` to minimize unnecessary re-renders.